2019 Accredited Online Colleges for Occupational Therapy Degrees

 The Penn Foster Career School certificate program for occupational therapy aides requires 10 self-paced courses that can be completed in as little as a month.
 Students will learn about the qualities that make a successful occupational therapy aide, administrative and clerical tasks, medical terminology, and the best ways to maintain a clean and safe office environment.
 Some of the required courses include an introduction to occupational therapy, introduction to medical terminology, adaptive equipment, and therapeutic treatments.
 The school also offers assistance for students who are seeking work experience as part of their education program.

 For students who are considering becoming a professional OT or OT assistant, accreditation is critical.
 Every state requires that OT and OTA licensing applicants pass the National Board for Certification in Occupational Therapy (NBCOT) exam and, in order to be eligible to take the exam, applicants must have a degree from an accredited institution.
 Accreditation is granted to individual degree programs and schools by accrediting agencies when they meet the educational standards that have been established by the occupational therapy profession; hence, accreditation is a good indicator of a school or program's level of quality.

 The US Department of Education and the Council for Higher Education Accreditation recognize several regional and national accrediting agencies for postsecondary institutions, and they recognize the American Occupational Therapy Association (AOTA) as the accrediting agency for individual occupational therapy degree programs.
 Institutional accreditation by a regional or national accrediting body is required if you plan to apply for federal financial aid or transfer your college credits to another accredited school in the future.
-Please visit Guide to Online Schools' accreditation hub for more information about the benefits of accreditation.
+Please visit our guide on college accreditation for more information about the benefits and the importance of these designations.

 OTAs versus Occupational Therapy Aides